wp-plugins/electric-studio-client-login/readme.txt

 === Plugin Name ===
 Contributors: irvingswiftj, Electric Studio
-Tags: clients, users, roles
+Tags: clients, users, roles, groups
 Requires at least: 3.1
 Tested up to: 3.2.1
-Stable tag: trunk
+Stable tag: 0.7

 A plugin that creates groups for users and allows you to change the content (with use of shortcodes) to change content depending on which user is logged in.